mvanhemert/USAF-GMDB-Checkpoint/README.md

 # GMDB USAF Checkpoint

 ## Objectives
-    - Test Drive a REST API that uses Express and connects to a database (not an in-memory data store)
+    - Create a REST API that uses Express and connects to a database (not an in-memory data store)
+    - Test your application using Jest and Supertest

 ## Background
 As of right now, you have been given a basic setup of an application using Express.
 In the `app.js` file, you will write the code to generate the REST API that connects to your database.